4site-interactive-studios/en-tidycontact/README.md

-# Address Standardization Script for Engaging Networks
+# TidyContact Script for Engaging Networks

-This project integrates your Engaging Networks form with the Address Standardization service.
+This project integrates your Engaging Networks form with the TidyContact Address Standardization service.

 ## Set up in Engaging Networks

 1. Add three custom supporter fields to your Engaging Networks Account.
 Mark all three as "Available to forms?" with the Default input type of "Hidden".
-- Address Standardization Record
+- TidyContact Address Record
-- Address Standardization Date
+- TidyContact Address Date
-- Address Standardization Status
+- TidyContact Address Status

 ## How to use